bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

         -   identity: [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type) identity parameter sent from the client.
         -   Returns: [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#buffer_class-buffer) | [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) | [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) pre-shared key that must either be a buffer or `null` to stop the negotiation process.
 Returned PSK must be compatible with the selected cipher’s digest.

         When negotiating TLS-PSK (pre-shared keys), this function is called with the identity provided by the client.
-If the return value is `null` the negotiation process will stop and an “unknown\_psk\_identity” alert message will be sent to the other party.
-If the server wishes to hide the fact that the PSK identity was not known, the callback must provide some random data as `psk` to make the connection fail with “decrypt\_error” before negotiation is finished.
+If the return value is `null` the negotiation process will stop and an "unknown\_psk\_identity” alert message will be sent to the other party.
+If the server wishes to hide the fact that the PSK identity was not known, the callback must provide some random data as `psk` to make the connection fail with "decrypt\_error” before negotiation is finished.
 PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
 More information can be found in the [RFC 4279](https://tools.ietf.org/html/rfc4279).

     -   `pskIdentityHint` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type) optional hint to send to a client to help with selecting the identity during TLS-PSK negotiation.
 Will be ignored in TLS 1.3.
 Upon failing to set pskIdentityHint `'tlsClientError'` will be emitted with `'ERR_TLS_PSK_SET_IDENTIY_HINT_FAILED'` code.
     -   …: Any [`tls.createSecureContext()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#tls_tlscreatesecurecontextoptions) option can be provided.
 For servers, the identity options (`pfx`, `key`/`cert` or `pskCallback`) are usually required.